-So, you’re in the market to buy a home.
-Whether it’s your first foray into the exciting home-buying process, you’ve been through it before but forgotten the details.
-Here are some of the answers to some of the few simple questions.
+Are you in the market to buy a home?
+Whether it’s your first time or you’ve forgotten the details, here are some simple answers to common questions.

-In sellers’ markets, increasing demand for homes drives up prices.
+In a seller’s market, increasing demand for homes drives up prices.
 Conversely, a buyer’s market is characterized by declining home prices and reduced demand.

 Most loan programs require a FICO score of 620 or better, but some lenders can go as low as a score of 580.
 Borrowers with higher credit scores typically have lower down payment requirements and better interest rates.
 Conversely, home shoppers with lower credit scores may need to bring more money to the closing table to offset the lender’s risk.

-Those with credit scores in the “excellent” range will usually access the most favorable loan programs and lowest rates.
-For reference, credit scores have generally been classified this way:
+Credit scores in the “excellent” range (720 or more) usually access the most favorable loan programs and lowest rates.
+For reference, credit scores have generally been classified as:

 First-time homebuyers usually only put down 3 to 5% on a home.
-That’s because several first-time homebuyer programs don’t require big down payments.
+Several first-time homebuyer programs don’t require big down payments.
 For example, a longtime favorite, the FHA loan, requires 3.5% down.
 What’s more, some programs allow down payment contributions from family members in the form of a gift.

 Which Type of Home Will Best Suit Your Needs?

 You have a number of options when purchasing a residential property: a traditional single-family home, a duplex, a townhouse, a condominium, a co-operative, or a multifamily building with two to four units.
-Each option has its pros and cons, depending on your homeownership goals, so you need to decide which type of property will may need.
+Each option has its pros and cons, depending on your homeownership goals, so you need to decide which type of property will best suit your needs.

 The most significant difference between a real estate agent and a Realtor comes down to the certifications for each.
-You may have heard the terms used interchangeably, and perhaps you have wondered what the difference is between the two.
-Simply put, while they complete similar jobs, they are held to different standards as established by the National Association of Realtors.
+You may have heard the terms used interchange